 Goh Chin Hiew is the Operations/Commercial Director of Koyo and has been with Koyo since February 1999.
-As the director of the Operations/Commercial Division, her job scope and responsibilities cover the tender, procurement, maintenance and quantity surveying departments.
+As the director of the Operations/Commercial Division, her responsibilities cover the tender, procurement, maintenance and quantity surveying departments.

-Her current duties include tendering, procurement, liaising and coordinating projects for Koyo.
+Chin Hiew oversees and involves in tendering, procurement, liaising and coordinating projects for Koyo.
 She is also the management representative for the Integrated Management System.